-The Eagles concert at the Summit in Houston was part of a long 24-city and 27-concert tour of the western United States in support of their Hotel California album, which was released December 8, 1976.
+The Eagles concert at the Summit in Houston, Texas was part of a long 24-city and 27-concert tour of the western United States in support of their Hotel California album, which was released December 8, 1976.
+They also played at the Tarrant County Convention Center on Nov.
+3, 1976.

 JD Souther opened for this Summit show and later joined the Eagles on stage for “Best of My Love”.
 JD announced to the crowd that it was Glenn Frey’s 28th birthday.